-The City of Brisbane is writing in opposition to the Plan Bay Area 2050 (PBA 2050) Households as the baseline for the regional housing needs allocation (RHNA) methodology before the ABAG Executive Board on October 15, 2020.
-While the City understands the rationale for utilizing the projections from draft PBA 2050 as applied to Brisbane, it results in an unrealistic allocation based on inaccurate information of the available developable land in the City.
+The City of Brisbane is writing in opposition to the Plan Bay Area 2050 (PBA 2050) Households as the baseline for the proposed regional housing needs allocation (RHNA) methodology.
+While the City understands the rationale for utilizing the projections from draft PBA 2050, as applied to Brisbane it results in an unrealistic allocation based on inaccurate information of the available developable land in the City.
 And ultimately, this outsized burden on Brisbane will result in less housing production in the Bay Area region overall at a time when our state critically needs it.

 There are important limits on Brisbane's ability to dramatically expand in size.
 The Baylands, the City's largest opportunity site for future housing, includes areas that are not suitable for housing development, not because of local preferences but due to environmental hazards and existing regional uses that cannot be diverted to other jurisdictions.
 Brisbane's dramatic increase in growth projections in the PBA 2050 model are largely driven by the assumption that the entire Baylands area and areas designated with existing uses are available for housing development.
-It is critical that the Executive Board accounts for these limitations and develop planning projections that will actually serve to expand housing availability.
+It is critical that ABAG-MTC account for these limitations and develop realistic planning projections that will actually serve to expand housing availability.